omm-prakash/Multi-Agent-Trajectory-Prediction/README.md

 4. `features = 5`: data features, i.e., charge, X-coordinate, Y-coordinate, velocity-X-comp, velocity-Y-comp

 ## Methodology
-The task described above we purpose a vanilla transformer encoder with the mask purposed in *Baller2Vec*.
+For the task described above we purpose a vanilla transformer encoder with the mask purposed in *Baller2Vec*.
 Eight transformer encoder layers were used to get the optimal result.
 The input and output side neural network (NN) would have 32,64,32 number of neurons respectively.
 The number of neurons at the end of these NN are same as `d_model` and `n_features-1` for input and output side of the encoder respectively.
 The model is trained for next step prediction.

 ## Experiment Setup Instructions
 Follow these steps to download the repository and set up the Conda environment using `environment.yml`.